641n/computer-9/README.md

-## Welcome to Sir Gain's GitHub Pages
+## Welcome to Sir Gain's webpage on GitHub Pages

+This is an example of a static webpage generated on GitHub Pages.

 You can use the [editor on GitHub](https://github.com/641n/computer-9/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-This is an example of a static webpage generated in GitHub Pages.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.